 From the Binghamton Press, September 7, 1955

-While many Americans have feelings of ill will towards that often maligned institution called the Internal Revenue Service, its 140 year history has seen the likes of George Sewall Boutwell and Columbus Delano (both former Congressmen and Cabinet members) serve as its Commissioner.
-In its lengthy history the IRS has also had two oddly named individuals serve as its head, Green Berry Raum (1876-1883) and the man profiled today, Mr. Owington Gordon Delk Jr. Despite being the acting head of the venerable IRS, little information could be found on Mr. Delk, who's terms in office came about due to resignations by prior IRS commissioners.
+While many Americans have feelings of ill will towards that often maligned institution called the Internal Revenue Service, its 140-year history has seen the likes of George Sewall Boutwell and Columbus Delano (both former Congressmen and Cabinet members) serve as its Commissioner.
+In its long history, the IRS has also had two oddly named individuals serve as its head, Green Berry Raum (1876-1883) and the man profiled today, Mr. Owington Gordon Delk Jr. Despite being the acting head of the venerable IRS, little information could be found on Mr. Delk, whose terms in office came about due to resignations by prior IRS commissioners.

 O. Gordon Delk (as most sources list him) was born in Virginia on December 28, 1911, a son of Owington Gordon (1881-1956) and Lena Frances Tulloss Delk (1891-1970).
 Little is known of Delk's early years, although notice is given as to his entering government service in 1928 "as a messenger in the general accounting office."
 He later went on to study accounting at George Washington University and graduated from the Southeastern University in Washington, D.C. with a Bachelor of Laws degree.
 Following his graduation Delk was involved in "banking and farming in and around Smithfield" and he later married to Frances Channell (1915-2012), with whom he would have three children, son O. Gordon Delk III (1950-1972) and daughters Sarah and Emily.